wasayrkhan/WRKGCH/Assignments/readme.md

-All assignments from Software Engineering can be found in this folder
+Some assignments from Software Engineering can be found in this folder